Dr. Prakash Baba Amte – The Real Hero

-Dr. Prakash Baba Amte – The Real Hero is a Marathi film starring Nana Patekar, Sonali Kulkarni and Mohan Agashe in lead roles.
-It is a biopic on the lives of Prakash Amte, the son of social worker Baba Amte, and his wife Mandakini Amte.
-The films portrays Dr. Prakash Amte, a doctor and social worker who worked for uplifting the tribal people in the forests of eastern Maharashtra state.
+Dr. Prakash Baba Amte – The Real Hero is an Indian Marathi language film starring Nana Patekar, Sonali Kulkarni and Mohan Agashe in lead roles.
+It is a biopic on the lives of Dr. Prakash Amte, the son of social worker Baba Amte, and his wife Mandakini Amte.
+The film portrays Dr. Prakash Amte, a doctor and social worker who worked for uplifting the tribal people in the forests of eastern Maharashtra state.

 Release

 The film was released in Maharashtra with overall positive reviews on 10 October 2014.

 Plot

 This movie showcases the life of Dr. Prakash Amte, a man who dedicates himself to helping those in society who suffer from disadvantages.
 He became an inspiration to others by teaching the attitude of self-actualization.

 After finishing his medical degree, Prakash's father, Baba Amte, took him on a picnic to Hemalkasa.
 This was a turning point in Prakash's life.
 He became distressed to see that, while mankind had reached the moon, there were people who still lived in abject poverty.
 They used to hunt and sleep under trees.
 Prakash moved there to treat them and help them by sharing their privations.

 Dr. Mandakini and Prakash had been in love since their college days.
 Leaving her luxurious life behind, she accompanied Prakash without any conditions.
 This is where the real story begins: in the dense forest of Hemalkasa.
 They struggle with tribal communities, wild animals, Naxalite insurgents, and corrupt government officials.
 Today, after 45 years, Hemalkasa has become an example of positive development in the world.